 THE NEW YORK TIMES

-For two weeks, Dr. Samer Attar, an American surgeon, volunteered at local hospitals in Gaza.
+For two weeks, Dr. Samer Attar volunteered at local hospitals in Gaza, filming video diaries throughout his trip.
 He was part of the first convoy of international doctors to embed in the north.
-He filmed video diaries throughout his trip, documenting the struggle among Palestinian medical workers to save lives amid extreme supply shortages.

-I pre-interviewed Samer multiple times before and after his trip.
-Before he left, I traveled to his home in Chicago to train him on shooting video.
-I stayed in touch with him via WhatsApp during his trip, providing instructions and feedback on the footage he shot — and reviewing all 10+ hours of it after he returned.
-I also conducted additional reporting and research.
+I pre-interviewed Samer before and after his trip and traveled to his home in Chicago to train him on shooting video.
+I stayed in touch with him via WhatsApp during his trip, providing instructions and feedback on his footage — and reviewing all 10+ hours of it after he returned.
+I also conducted additional reporting.

 THE NEW YORK TIMES

-A lot of people have recently weighed in on legacy admissions, the preferential treatment given to the children of alumni in the college application process: President Biden.
+A lot of people have weighed in on legacy admissions: President Biden.
 Members of Congress.
 Supreme Court justices.
 But what about the legacy students themselves?
 Five shared their take on the issue.

-I cast and pre-interviewed all of the subjects; helped our DP Emily Holzknecht with setting up our studio; conducted all the on-camera interviews; wrote the script with Alex Stockton; and found all the archival footage.
+I cast and pre-interviewed all of the subjects, conducted all the on-camera interviews, wrote the script with Alex Stockton, and found all the archival footage.

 THE NEW YORK TIMES